benwzj/benwzj.github.io/_posts/2019-12-14-theme-website.md

 Themes determine all design components: page layouts, backgrounds, color palettes, headers and footers, positioning, sizing, and typography.
 There are a word call **Theming**.
 Theming can be separate from functioning of the website.
 There are a separate position which is profession at creating website theming.

+For example:
+- Different topic website should have different themes.
+- Mobile and laptop should have different themes.
-For example, Day and night theme are for day night environment.
-Mobile and laptop should have different themes.
-Different topic website should have different themes.
+- Day and night theme are for day night environment.

 > How Do Website Themes Work?
 > A website theme works via CSS HTML and JS all together!

-## Implement theme swap

-Toggle day night theme
+## Day Night Theme Swap

 Generially, implement theme on website will do these steps:

 ### Trigger Theme Change